Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Our proposed method

 \subsection{Cost-sensitive learning}

 Misclassification costs are not the same in supervised machine-learning tasks; different misclassification errors incur different penalties~\cite{elkan2001foundations, ijcnncost}.
 For example, the cost of failing to diagnose an incurable disease is much higher than misclassifying a negative case as positive.
 This issue also occurs in recommender systems.
 In systems affected by popularity bias, unpopular items are often erroneously considered false negatives.
 Despite their relevance, these items have fewer interactions, making them susceptible to popularity bias and thus not recommended to users.
 In our recommendation model, we address this issue as follows: Let class one denote items that the user interacted with in the past (positive interactions), and class zero refers to negative (un-interacted) items.
 We proportionally increase the misclassification cost for class zero and decrease it for class one.
 In this scenario, $80\%$ of randomly selected negatively sampled items (class zero) belong to the unpopular category.
 Therefore, increasing the loss weight for class zero encourages the model to recognize that it is more costly to predict an item as negative when it should be positive.
+Formally, the cost-sensitive learning objective in our model is a weighted sum of two one-class classification losses, each computed over positive and negative instances separately.
 The new loss function is defined as follows:

 where $\lambda$ is a hyperparameter that controls the weights of positive and negative classes: $c=1$ denotes items that the user has interacted with in the past (positive interactions), and $c=0$ refers to negative (uninteracted) items.
+The class-wise binary cross-entropy terms are defined as:

+where $I^{+}$ and $I^{-}$ denote the sets of positively and negatively labeled items, respectively.
+This design can be interpreted as two one-sided binary classification problems, each targeting a different class, and merged using cost-sensitive coefficients.
 In Section~\ref{sec:hyperparameterstudy}, we investigate the role of $\lambda$ in model's performance.
 The new loss function can also be represented as a cost matrix, as follows: